dumbmatter/fakeIndexedDB/README.md

 const db = new Dexie("MyDatabase");
 ```

+The same likely holds true for other IndexedDB API wrappers like idb.

 Alternatively, if you don't want to modify the global scope, then you need to explicitly pass the objects to Dexie::